antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 As you can see in the above video, it's one of the fastest ways to get from code to cloud with .NET Aspire.
 We will continue to evolve this capability of deploying .NET Aspire apps extending ease of deployment from tools like Visual Studio's publish mechanism, leveraging the same underlying manifest and integration with Azure Developer CLI, right from your favorite IDE!

+The Azure Developer CLI can also create bicep from the manifest to allow developers and platform engineers to audit or augment the deployment processes.

 We expect this to be a key component that many IaC systems integrate with.
 For more information about the manifest and deployment of .NET Aspire apps, see: [.NET Aspire manifest format - .NET | Microsoft Learn](https://learn.microsoft.com/dotnet/aspire/deployment/manifest-format)

 ### Existing Apps

-We have shown a lot of new applications in this blog post so far, but it's also possible to use parts of Aspire with existing applications, even going all the way and converting an existing app to an Aspire app that uses all the elements of the stack.
+We have shown a lot of new applications in this blog post so far, but .NET Aspire can also be used with existing applications as it's possible to incrementally adopt various parts of the stack.

 Firstly, .NET Aspire is part of .NET 8.
 So, you will need to upgrade before trying to use any of the parts of the stack.
 We have tooling and guidance to help you with that here: [Upgrade Assistant | .NET (microsoft.com)](https://dotnet.microsoft.com/platform/upgrade-assistant).
 You will also need the latest preview version of Visual Studio if you want to use the Visual Studio tooling, 17.9 at the time of writing.